 The brms model was fitted using 4 chains and 10000 iterations with 3000 warmups per chain.
-The priors for this model were chosen based on expert knowledge (i.e., previously reported values), empirical observations (i.e., summary values from the data set), and the joint prior predictive distribution (i.e., if a set of relatively uninformative priors led to biologically or physically impossible predictions, the prior ranges were narrowed) (Schad et al., 2021).
-This is particularly important for hyperparameters dealing with the standard deviation between groups in a hierarchical model.
-A summary of the prior values used in this model is given below (Table 6).
+Model convergence was verified by determining that all parameters had satisfactory R-hat values of less than 1.01 with bulk-ESS and tail-ESS values of at least 100 samples per chain (Vehtari et al., 2021).
+The priors for this model were chosen based on expert knowledge (i.e., previously reported values), empirical observations (i.e., summary values from the data set), and inspection of the joint prior predictive distribution.
+Evaluating the joint prior predictive distribution is particularly important for hyperparameters dealing with the standard deviation between groups in a hierarchical model due to the propagation of variance throughout model levels.
+If a set of relatively uninformative priors led to biologically or physically impossible predictions which prevented model convergence, the prior ranges were narrowed (Schad et al., 2021).
+In particular, a positive value for S is required to represent the positive physiological relationship between W and %NPlant (i.e., linear-plateau curve where W increases as %NPlant up to Wmax at %Nc).
+Similarly, having non-positive value for Wmax is physically impossible.
+A summary of the prior values used in this model is given below (Table 4).